Maanya-Arora/Data-Scraping/README.md

 # Data-Scraping
 Python web scrapes of popular websites and searches.
-Regression/Residual Plots for hypothetical scenarios from the 2023 Model the Future Challenge.
+Plus additional data analysis files from the 2024 MTFC.